Beyond held its 7th study session, "Game Development's [Super Cool] ~ Game API Development for Social Game Development"!

 Static Tidying Language

-making it ideal for large-scale development where many people use it.
+it ideal for large-scale development where many people will be working on it.

 simple